glf30/3c-relational-databases/assignment/readme.md

 - Create a router for movies with routes:
   - `POST /api/movies` — to create a movie.
   - `GET /api/movies/:movieId` — to get a movie with all reviews associated with that movie.
-When returning this data, in order to add the reviews to the movie object directly, you may need .toObject() for the movie.
-This way, if you want to add a .reviews property to the movie object, you can!

 - Create a router for reviews with route:
   - `POST /api/reviews` — to create a review linked to a movie.